 Menopause is a complex event in the woman's body and coupled with the effects of aging, women want accurate and reliable information to make informed decisions about their health.
 There is a plethora of supplements, herbal therapies, and diets aimed at providing non-hormonal treatment options for midlife women.
-As a woman in her 50's, I can personally attest to the confusing messages that are "out there", and I'm aware that women want accurate, reliable, and unbiased information from which they can make informed decisions about their health.
+As a woman in my late 50's, I can personally attest to the confusing messages that are "out there", and I'm aware that women want accurate, reliable, and unbiased information from which they can make informed decisions about their health.

 Providers who are certified by the North American Menopause Society (NAMS) are uniquely qualified to provide menopause-related information.
-In my nutrition practice I do this by translating research related to the effect of aging and changing hormones on the woman's body to practical application with food, eating and weight.
+In my nutrition practice I do this by translating research related to the effect of aging and changing hormones on the woman's body to practical application with food, eating and health outcomes.
 My goal is to provide innovative and effective nutrition interventions for managing symptoms and helping women feel confident, empowered and involved in their health care decisions.